Janet Biggs

-Recent work
+Recent works

+From September 2024 to January 2025, Janet Biggs participated in the CyberArts Exhibit at the Torpedo Factory Art Center in Alexandria, Virginia.
+This exhibition, organized by the Commonwealth Cyber Initiative, explores the intersection of cybersecurity and art, and features Biggs’ work alongside other artists engaging with technology and digital culture.

+In August, 2024, Biggs presented the video installation "Contra Naturam" at the ICEHOUSE Project Space in Sharon, Connecticut.
+This work, a collaboration with sight-impaired dancer Davian Robinson, is a three-channel video installation installed in a 10'x'10' icehouse.
+The piece, incorporating dancing by Robinson with images of ice boat racing, was created in response to Sharon native William F. Buckley's opinion that the blind should not be exposed to culture or nature.

-Biggs' work will be presented at the 2021 Armory Show, Javits Center, New York City, from 9–12 September 2021.
-Her work will be shown at a featured solo booth as part of “Focus,” a curatorial initiative curated by Wassan Al-Khudhairi.
+Biggs' work was presented at the 2021 Armory Show, Javits Center, New York City, from 9–12 September 2021.
+Her work was shown at a solo booth as part of "Focus", curated by Wassan Al-Khudhairi.

-In addition to videos, Biggs' recent work includes multi-discipline performances, often including multiple large-scale videos, live musicians, artificial intelligence, paraplegics and athletes.
+In addition to videos, Biggs' work includes multi-discipline performances, using videos, live music, actors, and artificial intelligence.
 Her newest work incorporates footage shot by Biggs at refugee camps in Djibouti, in Ethiopian badlands, and at Mars simulations in Utah and the Himalayas.
-She has recently trained in space medicine, equestrian vaulting and arctic kayaking.
+She has trained in space medicine, equestrian vaulting and arctic kayaking.

-On April 8, 2021 Janet Biggs presented a livestream performance, "Singular Value Decomposition," emerging from a collaboration between Arts at CERN, the official arts program of the European Organization for Nuclear Research (CERN) and the Integrated Arts Research Initiative (IARI) at the Spencer Museum of Art at the University of Kansas (KU).
+Beginning in 2020, Biggs, mathematician Agnieszka Międlar, and physicist Daniel Tapia Takaki, who leads the University of Kansas's (KU) team for the ALICE collaboration at CERN's Large Hadron Collider (LHC), collaborated on projects to explore questions in high energy physics, applying novel mathematical techniques to the production of video and performance.
+This group is a collaboration between Arts at CERN, the official arts program of the European Organization for Nuclear Research (CERN) and the Integrated Arts Research Initiative (IARI) at the Spencer Museum of Art.
+Their collaborative project was described in "How to Do Things with SVD: Mathematical Tool-Sharing from Physics to Performative Research," published in the journal Leonardo, published by MIT Press.

+On April 8, 2021 Biggs presented a livestream performance, "Singular Value Decomposition," emerging from this collaboration.

+This collaborative team went on to create an innovative video installation, titled "Collective Entanglements," which was presented at the Spencer Museum of Art at the University of Kansas (KU) in April, 2022.

 On 30 July 2020, Biggs created an experimental live online performance at Fridman Gallery in New York City.
 While Biggs directed remotely, singer and dancer Mary Esther Carter performed, accompanied by an Artificial intelligence entity named A.I.
 Anne, which was created by composer and music technologist Richard Savery.
 Also in July 2020, the Boca Raton Museum of Art presented a new installation by Biggs, "Solitary Acts."

 In June 2019, Biggs presented 'Overview Effect', an exhibition of new video work, at the Cristin Tierney Gallery in New York City.